bhk/scam/libraries.md

 ##### `(fprintf FD FORMAT ...VALUES)`

-Format text and write to a file.
+Format text and write to a file descriptor, 0 through 8.
 See `vsprintf` for handling of FORMAT and VALUES.
 Unlike `printf`, no trailing newline is appended.

+##### `(get-tmp-dir ?TMPL)`

+Obtain a directory underneath the build directory, or, if not running in the context of a build (as "-q.scm" files do) then return ".scam/".
+If TMPL is given, a new directory is created under the build directory and returned, using TMPL as a template for the `mktemp` command.

+Result ends in "/".

 ##### `(getline PROMPT)`